-Even though I lived in Austin since 1971 and started fulltime RVing from there in 2001, it wasn’t until 2017 that I visited my first Texas national park.
-Big Bend was a good start!
+January, 2017 – Even though I lived in Austin since 1971 and started fulltime RVing from there in 2001, it wasn’t until 2017 that I visited my first Texas national park.
+Big Bend National Park was certainly a good start!

-> I entered from the north on Hwy.
+I entered from the north on Hwy.
 385. From this entrance, it’s about 30 miles to the main visitor center at Panther Creek which is most convenient to the most popular attractions in the park.
 Although the road is in good condition, at maximum speed limit of 45 mph, it’s not a quick trip.
 Early after the entrance, I stopped and posted to Facebook friends that I hoped it was worth it because I wasn’t impressed with the scenery so far, but then I’ve frequently said the desert is not my favorite environment.
 Quite a few agreed, but encouraged me to continue on, promising that it would get better.

 I ended up being so glad I listened to that advice.
 I always love driving through national parks in the motorhome because the big windshield offers the big views!